cs-uob/COMS20012/docs/exercises/EXERCISES5.md

 ## OS structure

 1. Explain in your own words the concept of interrupt and trap.
-3. Explain the concept of ring on Intel architecture.
+3. Explain the concept of rings on Intel architecture.
 Compare to privilege level on MIPS architecture.
 2. Explain what is a Privilege Level and the Current Privilege Level.
 4. What is a trap handler?